 At any time during this process you may contact the Local Government and Social Care Ombudsman (LGO).
 The LGO is the final stage for complaints about councils and some other organisations providing public services in England.
 The LGO is independent of the council and provides a free service.
 Please note the LGO will normally expect you to have completed all stages of the council's complaints procedure before considering your complaint.

-Further advice is available on their website www.lgo.org.uk or by calling their advice line 0300 061 0614.
+Further advice is available on the Local Government and Ombudsman website, or by calling their advice line 0300 061 0614.

 To help us improve our service we may contact you to monitor how satisfied you were with the way your complaint was handled.
 If you do not wish to take part please advise our Customer Relations Team.